How to Start a Non-Profit Organization?

 - Operational schedule – This is just another way of describing the location, necessary supplies and equipment, and the volunteers or staff that the non-profit will need.

-- Organizational structure – Under this section, an individual should provide a list of his staff and their respective roles.
+- Organizational structure – Under this section, the founder should provide a list of his staff and their respective roles.

 - Financial plan – This part will explain the different ways in which the non-profit plans to raise revenue.